-• The procedures in place to ensure that the quality of responses is maintained.

-- Any steps taken to advise affected complainants. - 4.45 If the failure to meet the 20 working day requirement is due to any large or unexpected increase in complaint volumes, you should inform ORR as to how you will build resilience into recovery plans so that any prolonged period of non-compliance does not reoccur. - 4.46 Please add your response to the commentary rows within Section B. If further explanation needs to be provided, please send to rail.stats@orr.gov.uk.
+- The reason for the extended response times and their expected duration. • - The plans in place to remedy the situation. • - The procedures in place to ensure that the quality of responses is maintained. • - Any steps taken to advise affected complainants. - 4.42 If the failure to meet the 20 working day requirement is due to any large or unexpected increase in complaint volumes, you should inform ORR as to how you will build resilience into recovery plans so that any prolonged period of noncompliance does not reoccur. - 4.43 Please add your response to the commentary rows within Section B. If further explanation needs to be provided, please send to rail.stats@orr.gov.uk.